Hunger In Our Community

 Food assistance is the beginning of a larger conversation, which allows us to connect the people we serve to other resources such as clothing, housing assistance, healthcare enrollment and job assistance – all aimed at creating stability and self-reliance.

 Addressing the Need in Our Community

 The Freestore Foodbank has a goal to fight hunger and support our neighbors in need by providing:

 Join Us in Making a Difference

 Please join us in the fight again hunger in our community by making a donation to support our efforts.
-95% of all financial donations go directly to serving our neighbors in need.
+95% of donations go directly to programs and services.